When Does Daylight Saving Time End in 2026? Dates, Clock Changes & History Explained

 Picryl

 In 1916, Germany first implemented the time change as a way to conserve fuel during World War I. Europe and the United States followed during the next few years.
-At some point, the rumor began that farmers wanted to implement DST in order to have an extra hour working in the fields but this has proven to be false.
+At some point, the rumor spread that farmers wanted to implement DST to gain an extra hour in the fields, but this has proven false.
 Farmers actually didn’t want this to happen because they would end up losing light in the morning when they were bringing their crops to the market.
-It isn’t just us humans that are affected negatively by losing an hour of sleep, turns out that animals, including farmer’s cows, don’t like it either.
+It isn’t just us humans that are affected negatively by losing an hour of sleep; turns out that animals, including farmer’s cows, don’t like it either.

 Mike Licht, NotionsCapital.com/Flickr

-While some states including Hawaii and Arizona have permanently opted out of the time change permanently, others like California and Florida are hoping to follow suit.
+While some states, including Hawaii and Arizona, have permanently opted out of the time change, many others, like California and Florida, are hoping to follow suit.
+Starting this year, British Columbia is also instituting a permanent Daylight Saving Time change.
 But as for now, we are stuck with moving the clocks an hour forward in March and forcing through that fogginess on Monday morning.
 If you want to feel better, try going to bed earlier to get more sleep and help your body adjust to the time change.
 The prize?
-The sun will begin setting later and later, which means summer is closer than we think… even if the ground is still white outside right now.
+The sun will begin setting later and later, which means summer is closer than we think … even if the ground is still white outside right now.

 The Collectibles Issue